-Criteria & Marking:

-Knowledge and understanding of the concepts, substance and structure of the content and teaching strategies of effective communication which underpin the topics covered in module 1.
+Criteria and Marking: Students are assessed on their knowledge and understanding of the concepts, substance and structure of the content and teaching strategies of effective communication which underpin the topics covered in module 1.
 This will require you to engage consistently with the course content, learning experiences and activities.